Coach, Club & Association Visits

-To book your visit, please click on the booking form below.
-Booking is advised but not essential.
+To book your visit, please click on the booking form below, or give us a ring on 0800 6888386.

 Our friendly team are always pleased to host groups looking for a truly unique and enjoyable day.
 You will have your own dedicated point of contact, and our team will help plan your visit, arrange your introductory talk, your Artisan demonstrations and numerous craft experiences tailored to your group.